How do Australians rate their health?

 Percentage of adults who reported excellent, very good and good health, 2010–11

-Results for Medicare Locals were ranked from highest to lowest and then split into five equal-sized groups.1 The range within each of the five groups was as follows:The following images are of maps showing medicare local boundaries.
-Equivalent information is available in tables in the Fair comparisons section
+Results for Medicare Locals were ranked from highest to lowest and then split into five equal-sized groups.1 The range within each of the five groups was as follows:The following image is a map of Australia showing the percentage of adults within each medicare local catchment who reported a positive health status in 2010–11.
+Data can be found in Fair comparisons section.

 i.
 Perth and surrounding areas